Poppy (satellite): Satellite blocks

 The size and capabilities (in particular radio frequency coverage) of the POPPY satellites evolved over the course of the 19-year program.
 Block I POPPY satellites had a diameter of 20 in, identical to the diameter of the GRAB satellites.
-Two Block I satellites were launched with the first and third POPPY launch, and one with the second POPPY launch.
+Two Block I satellites were launched with the first and third POPPY launch (Composite 2 and Composite 4), and one with the second POPPY launch (Composite 3).
 Block II POPPY satellites had a diameter of 24 in and an increased weight.
-Two Block II satellites were launched on the second POPPY launch, one each on the third and fifth POPPY launch, and four on the fourth POPPY launch.
+Two Block II satellites were launched on the second POPPY launch (Composite 3), one each on the third and fifth POPPY launch (Composite 4 and 6), and four on the fourth POPPY launch (Composite 5).
 Block III POPPY satellites had a diameter of 27 in and again an increased weight.
-Three Block III satellites were launched on the fifth POPPY launch, and four each on the sixth and seventh POPPY launches.
+Three Block III satellites were launched on the fifth POPPY launch (Composite 6), and four each on the sixth and seventh POPPY launches (Composite 7 and 8).

 Ammonia microthrusters were used for station keeping in order to maintain the orbital configuration of the POPPY constellation.
 Satellites used 2- or 3-axis gravity gradient stabilization.

+Ground stations

+POPPY satellites functioned in a store-and-dump mode.
+They recorded and stored data while passing over a target area, and later transmitted or "dumped" this stored information during their pass over a ground station.
+Known POPPY ground stations were located in Adak, AK, Lajes Field, Azores, Portugal, Edzell, Scotland, and Todendorf, Germany.

+Data collection and analysis

+Among POPPY's tasks was the detection of signals originating from Soviet early warning radars located along the coastal regions of the USSR.
+Noticeable discoveries were the first recordings of the HEN HOUSE and TALL KING radars.
+In the operations building at each ground station, the recorded signals were analysed using Sonographs and Spectrum analyzers, and then compared with already known Emitter Library Notations (ELNOT).
+The analysis results were then sent under the Byeman Control System to NRL, where Signal Analysis Reports were created.